willrockout/Bioinformatics_Algorithms/README.md

 # Bioinformatics_Algorithms
-Code repository for bioinformatics algorithms class covering a range of things up to hidden markov models.
+Code repository for bioinformatics algorithms book covering a range of things up to hidden markov models.